CatarinaGamboa/liquidjava/liquidjava-umbrella/liquidjava-verifier/separation_logic_playground.md

     //Question: Should there be separate annotations for precondition and postcondition for heap?
-    //Because now it is unclear if attaching heapRefinement to context via separating conjunction and Refinement with usual conjunction is OK.
+    //Because now it is unclear if attaching heapRefinement to context via separating conjunction and Refinement with usual conjunction is good enough.
     //Answer: ???

-    //Question: Should there be an "x reachable from y" predicate for pointers?
-    //Answer: Probably no, as there is no unviersal procedure to determine that without running the program

     @HeadPrefinement("isList(_)")
+    @HeapPreconditionRefinement("isList(this)")
-    public void remove(Object data){
+    // ^ should make possible to use 'this' in precondition public void remove(Object data){
         //...
     }